 Akitas are easy to train and require a medium level of exercise and activity.
 In some ways, they are like a cat – they like to groom themselves and are independent yet loyal.

 11. Irish Setter

 The Irish Setter is lovable and loyal with lots of energy even though they’re vibrant and full of life that fortunately doesn’t translate to lots of barking and baying.

 While you won’t have to deal with much noise from this dog, you’ll have to give them a lot of exercise.
 Irish Setters are exceptional with kids and other pets and love being part of a family, so if you are looking for a great family dog, consider this breed!

 12. Rhodesian Ridgeback

-The breed is strong-willed, however, so they can be a challenge for first-time dog owners.
-With strong training, though, you’ll find the breed to be even-tempered, affectionate and refined.
+However, the breed is strong-willed, so they can be a challenge for first-time dog owners.
+With training, though, you’ll find the breed to be even-tempered, affectionate, and refined.

-Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming quite the popular choice for new dog owners.
+Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming a popular choice for new dog owners.

 People love the breed’s cute, wrinkly face and easy-going, friendly nature.
-It also helps that they don’t require much exercise and they’re one of the quietest dog breeds out there.
+Of course, it also helps that they don’t require much exercise, and they’re one of the quietest dog breeds out there.

 14. Shiba Inu